Always knowing when to

 - Pot up seedlings you started last month.
 You’ll know you need to pot them up when you see roots growing out of the pot they’re in.

 - Dormant mail-order plants and trees should be unwrapped immediately.
-Keep the roots from drying out, store in a cool, protected spot, and plant as soon as conditions allow.
+Keep the roots from drying out, store them in a cool, protected spot, and plant as soon as conditions allow.

 - Some trees do best when transplanted in the spring because the warm weather and soil encourage healthy root growth.